Skip to Content

 Canning venison seems to remove the gamey flavor and once you add onions and garlic it really makes for a nice quick main dish.

-In full disclosure I have to say that I was a bit worried about eating canned venison the first time.
+In full disclosure, I have to say that I was a bit worried about eating canned venison the first time.
 The finished product doesn’t look very appealing (in the jar).
 However, when I opened the jar my daughter said “That smells good!” and you know what?
 It did.

-Most commercially canned meat and stews smell like dog food to me but this doesn’t.
 I put it in a skillet, simmered it for 15 minutes and added some flour to make a gravy.
 The meat was very tender and tasty.
 I’ve been canning venison (and lots of other meats) ever since.

 canned venison being cooked in a large cast iron skillet